lx565/PUI-Extra-Credit/README.md

 ## Data:
 ### 1. Taxi trip data
-Source: NYC Taxi & Limousine Commission - NYC.gov
+#### Source: NYC Taxi & Limousine Commission - NYC.gov
 Since there will be time series analysis, the taxi data from NYC.gov has included the time of the trip occurring, both the pick-up time and drop-off time, and the total fare as well as the total tip amount.
 The anticipated data processing will mainly include: binning the timestamps, to discover the trend/periodicity of the taxi income during the day/week/month.
 ### 2. Daily Central Park weather data
-Source: National Climatic Data Center, https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USW00094728/detail
+#### Source: National Climatic Data Center,
+https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USW00094728/detail
+This dataset could give me the weather data that I need.

 *Since the size of the taxi data is rather huge, so I might consider take a subset of the dataset, however I am not sure currently.